eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 **Workaround**

-You can increase the timeout value in the project's `pom.xml` file.
-Look for the element below and increase the value:
+Increase the timeout value in the project's `pom.xml` file.
+Look for the following element and increase the value:

 ```
 <serverStartTimeout>120</serverStartTimeout>